Sweet sinuous lines, stylization of the natural elements and rejection of the serial production of mass objects.

 Cattolica, Riccione, Rimini, Viserba, Cesenatico, Cervia, Milano Marittima, and Comacchio are the first places to see beautiful Art Nouveau villas flourish on the coast, soon followed by inland cities such as Cesena, Forlì, and Faenza.

-Between the late nineteenth and early twentieth century arise the first hotel structures of the Riviera along with the “holidays homes“, the forerunners of what will be the development of tourism and vacation in Italy.
-Within a few decades, beautiful buildings appear along the Coast with rich decorations that, in many cases, have reached the present day in excellent condition.
+Between the late 19th and early 20th century, the first hotels are built on the Riviera along with the “holidays homes”, the forerunners of what will be the development of tourism and vacation in Italy.
+Within a few decades, beautiful buildings with rich decorations appear along the coast that, in many cases, have reached the present day in excellent conditions.

 The National Exhibition of Fine Arts, organized by Ferruccio Luppis in 1909, is worth mentioning in the history of the Romagna Liberty.
-Ferruccio organized the Exhibition in his vacation house, a beautiful residence in Liberty style and today known as Hotel Augustea.
+Ferruccio organized the Exhibition in his vacation house, a beautiful residence in Liberty style, today known as Hotel Augustea.

-An almost complete review of what was the development of the Art Nouveau style on the Romagna coast is nowadays included in the “Romagna Liberty” project, an initiative that intends to catalog and enhance the buildings in the style of the Romagna coast.
+An almost complete review of what was the development of the Art Nouveau style on the Romagna coast is nowadays included in the “Romagna Liberty” project, an initiative that aims at cataloguing and promoting the Liberty buildings of the Romagna coast.

-The project contains a review of what has been the development of the Romagna Liberty from construction to design to artifacts.
-Particular importance is given to the city of Faenza, where Art Nouveau ceramics reached its maximum and where it is still possible to admire rare pieces of the time.
+The project focuses on the development of the Romagna Liberty, from constructions to design and artifacts.
+One of the project’s highlights is Faenza, where Art Nouveau ceramics reached its peak and where it is still possible to admire rare period pieces.

-The discovery of the Romagna Liberty is, therefore, a journey into the history of the art of the early twentieth century, but also a journey in the Adriatic Coast through its tourist vocation.
+The discovery of the Romagna Liberty is, therefore, a journey into the history of the art of the early 20th century, but also a journey in the Adriatic Coast through its tourist vocation.

 Author